-Printing request (please tick appropria ite boxes) Type & Print 🗌 Print Only 🗌 Cover Sheet Yes 🗌 No 🗌 Multiple Choice Answer Sheet 🗌 No. of copies required (including s oares): No. of stud lents sitting the exam: Stationery requirements: A4 A A sided 3 🗌 Other 🗌 Single sided Double Special requirements for examinati on: Stationery requirements (Year 11/1) 2 only):

-(eg number of sheets of lined paper)
+Printing request (please tick appropria ite boxes) Type & Print Print Only Cover Sheet Yes 🗌 No 🗌 Multiple Choice Answer Sheet No. of copies required (including sp oares): No. of stud dents sitting the exam: Stationery requirements: A4 Assided A 3 ☐ Other ☐ Single sided Double Special requirements for examination on: Stationery requirements (Year 11/12 2 only): (eg number of sheets of lined paper)

 ASSESSMENT TASK

 HENRY KENDALL HIGH SCHOOL - ASSESSMENT TASK

 (Name of Faculty)

-(Cour se name) - HSC COUR SE 2023

 Module/Unit:

 (Synopsis)

-Task Number: Weighting: Date/Timing:

-(eg, 1) (Task value) (eg, 21/06/23, Periods 4/5)
+Task Number: Weighting: Date/Timing: (eg, 1) (Task value) (eg, 21/06/24, Periods 4/5)

 Submission Details:

-• Task is to be submitted by 8.55am on the sched luled date

-• Font size 12 and 11⁄2 spa acing

-Present task stapled and d clearly identified with y /our name and student number.
+- Task is to be submitted by 8.55am on the scheduled date - Font size 12 and 11⁄2 spacing - Present task stapled and clearly identified with your name and student number.

-Contact (who do you speak to if you have any problem IS?):
+Contact (who do you speak to if you have any problems?):

-If you have any difficult and head of the faculty. es in completing this ta ask please see your class teacher

-essment Policy and Scl sk on time for any reason please hedule for information about your
+- If you have any difficulties in completing this task please see your class teacher and head of the faculty. - If you experience difficulties submitting the task on time for any reason please refer to the HKHS Assessment Policy and Schedule for information about your responsibilities and contact DP Curriculum.

 Outcomes to be Assessed (Syllabus outcomes being assessed by task)

-•

-•

-•

 Task Description (What you are to do)

 Resources/References Suggestions (Where you might find information - not the only sources)

-•

-•

-Assessment Criteria or Starting Assessment Criteria or Starting Ideas (What you should be thinking about)
+Assessment Criteria or Starting Ideas (What you should be thinking about)

-•

-• •

-•